Vegan school dinners chocolate concrete cake is a nostalgic throwback to the British old-school dinners puddings of the 1970s, 80s and 90s.

 - Nutritional data is provided for guidance only and is not an exact calculation as ingredients vary.

 - Store chocolate concrete in a biscuit tin or jar for up to 7 days, perhaps longer.
-If it has gone slightly stale or soft it can be placed back in the oven at the baking temperature for 10-15 minutes.
-Enjoy warm or leave to harden up.
+If it has gone slightly stale or soft it can be placed back in the oven at the baking temperature for 10-15 minutes, or until just warmed through.

 - Pieces can be frozen for up to 3 months if well wrapped.
-Defrost to room temperature, with the wrappings removed.

 Caroline